-For starters, the actual song Loverboy is an absolute belter – a sort of space disco, funk-soul synth belter with a hint of Laura Brannigan’s Self Control and Tangerine Dream cosmic edges.
+For starters, the actual song Loverboy is amazing – a sort of space disco, soul-funk synth belter with a hint of Laura Brannigan’s Self Control and Tangerine Dream cosmic edges.
 You’d half expect the video to be Billy in a silver-grey suit with three-quarter length sleeves and a band playing keytars with liberal dry ice clouds swirling around them.
 After all, it’s a straight-up love song with no lyrical pretensions.

 Instead, the director turns it into an intergalactic fish out of water tale, with ray gun shootouts, an alien damsel in distress, Billy Ocean dancing in a Superman II-style prism and some space alien reprobates they probably got from the skip outside the Doctor Who studios.

-It’s hard to tell his mission, but there’s a cut to a pink-haired lady who’s been ripped off the set of the Dark Crystal being chatted up by a character who looks like Beast Man from Masters of the Universe on a 10-day bender.
+It’s hard to work out his mission, but there’s a cut to a pink-haired lady who’s been ripped off the set of the Dark Crystal, being chatted up by a character who looks like Beast Man from Masters of the Universe on a 10-day bender.

 GoatMan hits the bar, edging past some low-rent googly eye Jawas, cyborgs with TVs for heads and a warthog in a sailor suit.
 He punches in his order on a workstation and a ‘BarBot’ fixes him a drink and he hovers – while Billy’s prism provides the entertainment.

-Maybe inspired by the squealing processed guitar solo or the strong BarBot liquor, GoatMan stops propping up the bar and activates his real mission – to rescue Dark Crystal damsel.
+Maybe inspired by the squealing processed guitar solo or the strong BarBot liquor, GoatMan stops propping up the bar and activates his real mission – to rescue the Dark Crystal damsel.
 Thing is, she’s not in any discernible distress, apart from being on a date with the ugliest guy in the room, even uglier than goat face, who keeps grinding his teeth and violently licking his lips.
-Maybe there’s more than alien ale on board.
+Maybe off his box on intergalactic dust.

 He walks over to the couple and without a chance of a Greedo/Han Solo who shot first? debate, Beast Man is blasted off his stool and our Goatface Killah drags Dark Crystal out by the arm.
 They ride off into the Dorset sunset, with the Jawa creatures bowing down in reverence to Billy’s floating prism – a nice high-brow nod to Space Odyssey at the end.